Best Motorcycle Rides Near Knoxville Tennessee That Aren’t the Tail of the Dragon

 So why not include that on my list?

-The short answer is: John and I have never rode Tail of the Dragon.
+The short answer is: John and I have never done Tail of the Dragon on the bike.

 Long answer:

 We drove Tail of the Dragon once in John’s truck and I got carsick.
-Like, probably the worst car sickness I’ve ever experienced in my life.
+As in, probably the worst car sickness I’ve ever experienced in my life.
 I’m talking seat reclined as far back as it would go.
 Eyes closed nearly the entire time.
-Felt like passing out.
-Wished I had just passed out, really.
+I felt like passing out.
+I wished I had just passed out, really.
 It wasn’t over fast enough.

 Of course, I do have a history of car sickness, but only when I read or use my phone too long, or if the roads are especially curvy.
 Still, that was THE WORST ever.
 I’m not exaggerating.